createchaos/abb_communication/README.md

 <h3> Running Rhino abroad: </h3>

 _Rhino runs on a_ [_zoo server_](https://wiki.mcneel.com/zoo/home) _; therefore, it needs to be connected to a specific network to work.
-So when you're at Princeton, it is straightforward to run Rhino because you are most likely connected to the network there.
-At home, however, this is a little more complicated.
-For this reason, we need a VPN._
+While on the Princeton campus wifi network_ .[Eduroam](https://csguide.cs.princeton.edu/access/wireless#:~:text=For%20Princeton%20users%2C%20your%20login,Tool%20to%20install%20the%20certificate.) this is straightforward to run Rhino.
+While off the Eduroam network you will need a VPN._

 1. Go to the following link and download the appropriate VPN software for your computer: https://vpn.princeton.edu/global-protect/getsoftwarepage.esp
 2. Set the VPN by following the instructions found in this page under the section <ins>Starting and disconnecting from GlobalProtect on your computer</ins>: https://princeton.service-now.com/service?sys_id=KB0012373&id=kb_article
 3. Now launch Rhino.
 Once Rhino is running, you can disconnect from the server.
 But anytime you want to open a new rhino window, you must be connected to the VPN.

-# UR Documentation
+# ABB Documentation
 **Whenever this documentation references Rhino it is specificly referring to Rhino6**
 # **Part 1: Download Anaconda:**